gventuraf/gventuraf.github.io/_posts/2025-08-30-welcome-to-jekyll.markdown

 **For coroutines to work, they must have a very specific return type**.

 In specific, they must return a type that has a type named exactly `promise_type`.
-Why? ~~Because yes.~~ Simply by definition: it's what language asks from us.
+Why? ~~Because yes.~~ Simply by definition: it's what the language asks from us.

 {% highlight cpp linenos %}
 #include <print>